noaFeldberg/classesAndEmployees/README.md

-The project is in master branch.
+The project is on master branch.
 In order to run open terminal and run: npm start